FunkinCrew/Funkin/docs/modchart.md

 ##### anyNotes()

-Returns the number of rendered notes on the screen.
+Returns true if there are rendered notes, and returns false if there are none

 ##### getRenderedNoteStrumtime(int id)